-Chapter 15.
+Chapter 27.
 Packaging and deployment in Java SE

-15.1.
+27.1.
 Bean archive in Java SE

-When running in Java SE, the container must extend the rules defined in Bean archives and also ensure that:
+When running in Java SE, the container must extend the rules defined in Bean archives in CDI Full and also ensure that :

 An archive which doesn't contain a beans.xml file can't be discovered as an implicit bean archive unless: